-This sweet potato soup recipe is a comfort food favorite!
-Coconut milk makes it creamy, bacon and sage give it that cozy, delicious fall flavor.
-It's gluten free and dairy free!
+This sweet potato soup with bacon and coconut milk is a comfort food favorite!
+It's creamy, savory, and sage gives it that cozy, delicious fall flavor.
+It's gluten-free and dairy-free!

-This sweet potato soup is made with coconut milk, so it's smooth and creamy, hearty but not too heavy.
+This creamy sweet potato soup with bacon recipe is made with coconut milk, so it's ultra smooth, hearty but not too heavy.
 The coconut milk complements the natural sweetness of the potatoes, but the bacon and sage balance it out toward the savory side so it suits my tastes perfectly.

-We'll purée this soup to make it smooth and elegant.
+We'll puree this soup to make it smooth and elegant.
 Frying the sage leaves to put on top is totally optional, but why not try it?
-It's really easy to do and adds a beautiful bit of aroma and texture.
+I'll show you how, it's really easy to do and adds a beautiful bit of aroma and texture.
 It's fancy!

 And yes, there is a reason we are cooking two slices of bacon separately in the microwave.
 Read the tips section below.